-Under existing conditions, the net sediment transport potential along Putney Beach has been estimated as approximately $800 \text{m}^3/\text{yr}$ towards the spit head.
+Under existing conditions, the net sediment transport potential along Putney Beach has been estimated as approximately $800m^3$ /year towards the spit head.
 This net sediment transport potential is currently transporting sand from Putney Beach to the spit head, resulting in long term shoreline recession on Putney Beach.

 Construction of the marina is expected to reduce the net sediment transport potential along Putney Beach to close to zero, or potentially, a minor reversal in the net transport back towards Putney Point.
-The impact of the change in the net sediment transport potentials is expected to be a reduction in the rate of shoreline recession along Putney Beach and over the long term, gradual accretion of sand along Putney Beach and progradation of the Putney Beach shoreline between the spit head and the western breakwater of the marina.
+The impact of the change in the net sediment transport potentials is expected to be a reduction in the rate of shoreline recession along Putney Beach and over the long term, gradual accretion of sand along Putney Beach and progradation of the Putney Beach shoreline towards the breakwater.
+Following construction of the marine facility, monitoring and nourishment of Putney Beach will be required to manage the gradual rotation of Putney Beach in response to the construction of the marine facility.
 The periodic bypassing of sand from Putney Point to Putney Beach will also serve to increase the beach volumes and widths and improve the amenity of this beach.